kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-make-your-app-faster.md

 This is the time taken for a computation to happen in your app.
 Since Meteor runs on NodeJS, and NodeJS is based on [eventloop](http://meteorhacks.com/fibers-eventloop-and-meteor.html), all the other operations are getting blocked.
 It's wise to optimize your computation or use another algorithm.

 These are some of the general guidelines you can apply to your app.
 But bear in mind that every app is unique and some of these tips might not work for you.

-We can have a look at your app.
-Simply send us an email to `help[at]meteorhacks.com` with your issue.
-(Don't forget to send your appID as well.)